machinezone/IXWebSocket/README.md

 ### TLS/SSL

 Connections can be optionally secured and encrypted with TLS/SSL when using a wss:// endpoint, or using normal un-encrypted socket with ws:// endpoints.
-AppleSSL is used on iOS and macOS, and OpenSSL is used on Android and Linux.
+AppleSSL is used on iOS and macOS, OpenSSL is used on Android and Linux, mbedTLS is used on Windows.

 ### Polling and background thread work